housleyjk/aiopyramid/docs/tutorial/one.rst

 Line 5 simulates performing some asynchronous task by suspending the coroutine and delegating to another coroutine, :func:`asyncio.sleep`, which uses events to wait for ``wait_time`` seconds.
-Using ``yield from`` is very important, without it the coroutine would continue without sleeping as we want it to.
+Using ``yield from`` is very important, without it the coroutine would continue without sleeping.
 Line 6 returns a Python dictionary that will be passed to the jinja2 renderer.

 The second view accepts a websocket connection: